isaacnmm/pestpolicy-hugo2XX/content/posts/can-you-use-acrylic-paint-on-wood/index.md

 Peeling is a condition where the paint coat layer detaches from the wall surface partly or completely.
 Peeling action is caused by insufficient contact stickiness and low paint quality.
 The ability of acrylic paint to stick firmly on the surface material is a function of the quality of wood, surface preparation, and paint dilution level insufficiently prepared wood surface leads to peeling with time.

-Moreover, non
-- primed wood surfaces are highly susceptible to peeling than primed wood.
+Moreover, non-primed wood surfaces are highly susceptible to peeling than primed wood.

 Indeed, the primed coat layer prevents moisture penetration and inhibits both peeling and stuffing action.
 Another cause of peeling is the application of multiple paint layers over old paints or dried unsealed paint the contact stickiness is weakened upon every paint layer and thus ends up leading to peeling action eventually.
 Usually, paint tends to peel from the edges if the wrong coat termination was carried out.